MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 # Integrate Dynamics 365 Fraud Protection real-time APIs

-To take advantage of the full suite of Microsoft Dynamics 365 Fraud Protection (Fraud Protection) features, send your transaction data to the real-time APIs.
+To take advantage of the full suite of Microsoft Dynamics 365 Fraud Protection features, send your transaction data to the real-time APIs.
 In the *Evaluate* experience, this allows you to analyze the results of using Fraud Protection.
 In the *Protect* experience, you can also honor decisions based on the rules you have configured.

 Depending on how you choose to use Fraud Protection, you may make use of different sets of APIs, as shown below: